GochoMugo/crun/README.md

 are evaluated.
 For example, `/* $(pkg-config --libs libuv) */` is totally valid.

+### extras:

-To allow maximum efficiency, you can create a quick template of a script using:
+To allow maximum efficiency, you can create a quick template of a script
+using:

 ```bash
 $ crun --create my_script